afoote31/afoote31.github.io/_posts/2025-11-06-Bike-Parking.md

 ### Adding Complexity
 The previous setup is not very realistic.
 I believe that it is reasonable to assume biking happens at random, but it is not reasonable to assume that the rider knows the probability $p$ of each spot being open.
 So, now let's consider the case when the rider must use an estimate $\hat{p}$.
-A simple and intuitive way for a rider to estimate $p$ is to simply take the proportion of spots open from the spots that they have seen thus far.
-Let's see how this changes things.
+To estimate $p$, we can use the spots we've seen thus far, which are just Bernoulli trials with parameter $p$.
+Our estimator $\hat{p}$ will be the sample mean.

+Our estimate introduces variance into the expected costs.
+If they become very noisy, it will be hard to know

+### Beyond Minimizing Expected Cost
+Minimizing the expected cost is a very natural thing to do, but certainly not the only.
+Imagine if you were racing to class, and an exam was going to start soon and you couldn't sit the exam if you arrived late.
+With a time $t$ until the exam starts and costs $c_i$ in terms of times, you want to find a rack that maximizes your probability of having cost less than $t$.
+Note that this may not result in you picking the same rack as the one that minimizes expected time.
+For instance, you might take a rack with a high cost just under $t$, even if, on average, you would be able to find a rack with lower cost by skipping the current rack.

+I believe you just end up with a knapsack-like problem that you can also use dynamic programming on.
+I think that the incorporation of unknown/estimated $p$ could be interesting here.

 1. What do we want to measure here?
 I would like to be able to say things about the increase in expected error that results in not knowing the true probability $p$.
 Figure out precisely how to formulate this.